Taxje in Port-au-Prince, Haiti - A Practical Guide for Travelers

 Within the city, tap-taps offer cheap, flexible options but they are often crowded and carry less luggage; use them for short hops if you travel light.
 If you want comfort and security for luggage, choose a regular car from a reputable service, a common choice among foreigners.

-Where to find legitimate taxis
+Where to find legitimate taxje

 - Mobile apps and internet-connected services that partner with licensed drivers help you locate a ride and track your path; use apps to compare options and read reviews.